MahmoudEhab3/image-filter-using-OOP/README.md

-# CS213-OOP-assigenment-1
+# CS213-OOP-assignment-1
-this an assigenment  about simple filters in an image
+This is an assignmentt about simple filters on images

 # some filters here in project